Microphone speech streaming recognition using the API v3

 audio.terminate()

-# Create a WAV file with recorded voice.
+# Create a WAV file with the recorded voice.

 waveFile = wave.open(WAVE_OUTPUT_FILENAME, 'wb')